galNess/Two-is-all-you-need/README.md

 periodic patterns.
 For example, a runner carrying a smartwatch moves his arm in a particular motion, but unless pathologically intending, his movement is not co-linear with the watch’s coordinate system.
-Therefore, the recorded signal would involve accelerations in each of the three
+Therefore, the recorded signal would involve accelerations in each of the three axes.

 To attain the inter-axis prediction, we use a multi-headed transformer model.
 Self-attention transformers were designed to handle sequential